thoughtworks-jumpstart/guides/docs/frontend-web-development/react-testing-library.md

 ### The problem

 - Avoid including implementation details
-- Mainainable in long run
+- Maintainable in the long run
-  - Changing of internal implenetations that outputs the same system should not cause test to fail.
+  - Changing of internal implementations that output the same system should not cause a test to fail.

 ### The solution

 - React Testing Library
   - very light-weight solution for testing React components.
-  - tests will work with actual DOM nodes
+  - tests that works with actual DOM nodes
   - provides facilitate querying the DOM in the same way the user would

 ## Installation

-As of create-react-app 3.3.0 (2019-12-04), you do not have to do the following steps as testing-library is installed already.
+As of create-react-app 3.3.0 (2019-12-04), you do not have to do the following steps. `create-react-app` installs the required package for you.

 ```sh
 npm install --save @testing-library/react @testing-library/jest-dom